The built-in Record type in TypeScript allows you to create an object with limited properties,

 console.log(preferences.lunch); // "raspberry"

 TypeScript handles this just fine.
-I can assign any string
+I can assign any string, or any Hybrid to any of the

-.
+preexisting Properties.
 But I cannot assign to a property which does not exist:

 const broken_prefs: Record<Properties, Hybrid | string> = {